O Loved But Not Enough Though Dearer Far – Hymn Lyric

 My reason, all my faculties, unite,

-To make thy glory their supreme :
+To make thy glory their supreme delight:

 Forbid it, fountain of my brightest days,